Goshen has been quietly taking off in the last few years. The cultural, economic, and recreational opportunities keep getting

 All parents want the best for their children, especially when it comes to education.

-Goshen offers nine schools in the Goshen Community School District, which provide excellent education for all of their 6,600 students.
+Goshen offers nine schools in the Goshen Community School District, which provide

-The school system has programs tailored to each type of student, from the international baccalaureate program at Goshen High School to the English Learner program available at all levels, tailored for the ⅓ of English as a second language students in the district.
+The school system has programs tailored to each type of student, from the international baccalaureate program at Goshen High School to the English Learner program available at all levels, tailored for the English as a second language students in the district.

 Music education is a focus and area of pride for the district.

-“We are the only high school in the state that has consistent state qualifiers in all of our music areas: band, choir, orchestra, jazz band and percussion ensemble,” said Lori Martin, executive assistant to the District Superintendent.
+“We are the only high school in the state that has consistent state qualifiers in all of our music areas: band, choir, orchestra, jazz band, and percussion ensemble,” said Lori Martin, executive assistant to the District Superintendent.

 Goshen middle and high schools also received upgraded music facilities during recent renovations.